Mindfulness Yoga Therapy Training in Eating Disorders Certificate Program

 Related FAQs

-When I brought yoga to the eating disorders community in 2003, I was inspired to offer an adjunct to eating disorders treatment.
+When I brought yoga to the eating disorders community in 2003 through yoga and group discussion that evolved into a comprehensive eating disorders treatment program by 2008, I was inspired to offer an adjunct to eating disorders treatment.
 By incorporating yoga therapy into the eating disorders treatment program, Inner Door Center® that I formerly owned and operated, it offered patients the opportunity to get out of their head, begin to feel their body and express their feelings, along with open their hearts and become more aware of the purpose that their eating disorder served.

 Yoga is a mindful practice that helps to create awareness.
 The first step to change is awareness.
 In the Reconnect with Food yoga therapy system that I created for the treatment of eating disorders at the Inner Door Center®, boasting wonderful testimonials we were able to generate outcome data that showed significant improvement in the EAT-26 pre and post treatment along with significant improvement in quality-of-life indicators.